Relativistic magnetohydrodynamics in the early Universe: Relativistic MHD in an expanding Universe

-Therefore, the equations of motion in an expanding FLRW Universe are conformally flat when the fluid is radiation-dominated with $\cs^2 = \third$ making the trace of the total stress-energy tensor to vanish, as shown in \Eq{cons_expand}.
+Therefore, the equations of motion in an expanding FLRW Universe are conformally flat when the fluid is radiation-dominated with $\cs^2 = \third$ and the bulk viscosity $\zeta_\visc$ is zero, making the trace of the total stress-energy tensor to vanish, as shown in \Eq{cons_expand}.
 The comoving electromagnetic stress-energy tensor is